 |3||30 or 46 miles / 380′ or 240′ elevation|

 |4||34 miles / 315′ elevation|

 |6||33 miles / 350′ elevation|

 This is a six night trip.
 The cost is $2,700 per couple ($1,350 per person) for regular hotel accommodations or $2,850 per couple ($1,425 per person) with the two nights at the Inn at Onancock.
 Once you register for the tour, we will contact you to see if you would prefer the Inn at Onancock rooms.
 (Sorry – as of November 15 we have had enough sign-ups to fill up the Inn at Onancock rooms.)

 As with most of our tours, we limit the size of the tour to a maximum of 10 couples.
 If you would like to join us for this wonderful trip, please sign up early.
 And if you do sign up to join us, make sure to sign up for ETR as soon as the registration opens as it will fill up quickly.
-As of November 15, just a few spots remain.
+As of February 6, it is sold out.

 What is included?

 - 6 nights lodging (see the hotels/country inns below for the different lodging choices)